jrbrtsn/ez/README.md

 proper checks and/or recovery from failures will involve (often complex) logic constructs, and detracts from the readability of your source code.

-Sometimes your app needs to recover, and so you must supply this code, but more often than not a boilerplate approach is sufficient.
+Sometimes your app needs to recover and so you must supply this code, but more often than not a boilerplate approach is sufficient.
 The EZ method is a consistent convention to provide centralized and reusable boilerplate error handling on an _optional_ basis, both for existing library functions and your